contao/docs-archive/en/hooks/printArticleAsPdf.md

 printArticleAsPdf
 -----------------

-The printArticleAsPdf hook is triggered when an article is exported as PDF.
+The ```printArticleAsPdf``` hook is triggered when an article is exported as PDF.
 It passes the article text and the article object as arguments and does not expect a return value.
 It is available from version 2.8.RC1.

+### Example ###

 ```php
 // config.php